google-research/large_scale_mmdma/README.md

 We show now a few examples of usage of the command line to run the algorithm.
 We also introduce two notebooks that display the usage of the algorithm and its runtime.

-The first four examples show how to run the algorithm without the stochastic optimisation option.
-Each gradient step is done on the whole dataset.

 1. To run the algorithm on simulated data from [data_pipeline.py](https://github.com/google-research/large_scale_mmdma/blob/master/lsmmdma/data/data_pipeline.py), a minimal set of commands is: